P. S. Gifford

 “Now the thing is…some of those dead died in misery.
-And on certain nights, you can often hear them still crying and wailing…Even the tunnel itself is still there.
+And on certain nights, you can often hear them still crying and wailing in torment…Even the tunnel itself is still there.
 We have a basement behind the kitchen.
 It’s part of the original structure.
-Our dog, refuses to go down there!”
+And our dog refuses to go down there!”

 With that she got up.

-That night Sarah and I wanted to take a late night stroll.
-We wrapped up in hat and gloves and set out into the darkness.
+That night Sarah and I took a late night stroll.
+We wrapped ourselves up in our warmest coat, hat and gloves and set out into the darkness.
 Street lamps are rare in this corner of the world.
-We wanted to explore, the best we could the small town.
-In a few moments we found ourselves walking by the old church that Sue had spoke off, just on the over side of the street.
+Yet we were determined and wanted to explore, the best we could.
+In a few moments we found ourselves walking by the old church that Sue had spoke off, just on the far side of the narrow street.
 In the moonlight the graveyard had an eerie feel about it….My wife and I sat and huddled together as we looked at well weathered headstones now overgrown and seemingly forgotten.
 We shivered and continued our walk.
 It was then that it happened…The bells in the church tower began to chime twelve times.

 It was five minutes later when we arrived back at the hotel, after running the entire way back...
 Now, the thing is that drinking laws at this time in England did not permit drinking after eleven o clock.

 We noticed that the bar, not only was still open, but active.
-As I was feeling a little parched after our nerve-racking experience so my wife and I tried the front door to the bar.
-It was locked.
-Yet there were distinct clues people were still inside …Drinking.
-We went through the front of the hotel and through the side door into the bar.
-As soon as we walked in the entire place fell silent and stared at us.
+As I was feeling a little parched after our nerve-racking experience so my wife and I tried the front door to the bar, but alas it was locked.
+Yet we could still hear people laughing and singing inside.
+Determined to investigate we went through the front of the hotel and through the side door into the bar… As soon as we walked in the entire place fell silent and stared at us.